-Farhan has funded healthcare for 65 patients in 11 countries.
+Farhan has funded healthcare for 82 patients in 11 countries.

-Farhan has funded healthcare for 65 patients in 11 countries.
+Farhan has funded healthcare for 82 patients in 11 countries.

-Neema is a young girl from Tanzania and the last born in a family of five children.
-Neema is a quiet and shy girl and is currently attending primary school.
-Neema’s parents are both subsistence farmers.
-Neema was diagnosed with left genu valgus, where her knee bows inward so that her knees touch.
+Saumu is a three-year-old girl from Tanzania.
+Saumu is the second born child in a family of three children.
+She has a twin brother by the name of Ramadhani.
+They love playing together though Saumu's mother shared that Saumu has a hard time keeping up with her brother due to her health condition.
+Both of Saumu's parents are small-scale farmers who get their daily food from what they harvest.
+Her father also seeks day jobs which helps to get a little additional money to support his family.
+Saumu has been diagnosed with Genu Varus, where her legs are bowed outward so that her knees do not touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
-As a result, she has pain after walking for a distance.
-Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Neema.
-The procedure is scheduled to take place on November 18th.
-Treatment will hopefully restore Neema's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
-Neema says, “I would like to be able to walk to school without pain, please help me be able to continue with school and be able to walk without difficulty.”
+As a result, she cannot walk well.
+Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Saumu.
+The procedure is scheduled to take place on March 15th.
+Treatment will hopefully restore Saumu's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
+Saumus’s mother says, “Please help my daughter she is struggling to walk.”